 Why: In object detection, the positional information between each pixel and its neighbors should be understood by the model.
 In the self-attention in DETR encoder, only the pixel values are processed by the model, not their positions.
 Therefore, we need to explicitly embed positional information into the inputs, and this is where positional encoding comes into play.

 How-to: DETR utilizes the positional encoding structure from the "Attention is All You Need" paper but extends it to two dimensions ($x$ and $y$).
-DETR generates positional encodings for x and y separately, following the Transformer's approach, and then simply stacks them together.
+DETR generates positional encodings for $x$ and $y$ separately, following the Transformer's approach, and then simply stacks them together.
 Given the complexity of calculating positional encodings, pre-existing schemes are generally used.